OpenSparseLLMs/MoM/README.md

 </div>

 Welcome to MoM!
 This repository provides the implementation of [MoM: Linear Sequence Modeling with Mixture-of-Memories](https://arxiv.org/abs/2502.13685), on huggingface eco-system.
-We would like to note that MoM is compatible with all kinds of linear sequence modeling methods like: linear attention, SSM, linear RNN, etc. **Here is an introductory artical about MoM (in Chinese) on [Zhihu](https://zhuanlan.zhihu.com/p/25066090353)**.
+MoM is compatible with all kinds of linear sequence modeling methods like: linear attention, SSM, linear RNN, etc. **Here is an introductory artical about MoM (in Chinese) on [Zhihu](https://zhuanlan.zhihu.com/p/25066090353)**.

 <p align="center">
   <img src="assets/mom_fig1.png" width="65%" />
 </p>
 <div align="center">
-MoM Architecture
+Figure 1: MoM Architecture
 </div>

 ## Installation